PorkOne/mail-sender/CONTRIBUTING.md

 * [Run project locally][3]

-* Do changes on your forked repository and pull them
+* Do changes on your forked repository and push them

 * Open [pull request][4] to upstream repository